Project Support Fund

 The second round of PSF grants for 2017 will open on March 20, 2017 and close on April 17, 2017.
 Final completed applications are due April 18, 2017.
 They should be sent to: firstname.lastname@example.org.
 Guidelines and applications for the second round are below.

 Please note that there is a thematic focus for this round.
-In light of the global rise in policies and rhetoric stoking fear of “the other,” the Coalition is only accepting project proposals that foster dialogue across difference, explicitly bringing together diverse audiences with divergent viewpoints.
-The Coalition is especially interested in proposals that seek to create spaces for Sites of Conscience and their audiences to hone effective and original approaches to global human rights issues.
+In light of the global rise in policies and rhetoric stoking fear of “the other,” the Coalition is accepting only project proposals that foster dialogue across difference, explicitly bringing together diverse audiences with divergent viewpoints.
+The Coalition is especially interested in proposals that seek to create opportunities for Sites of Conscience and their audiences to hone effective and original approaches to enduring human rights issues.

 |On-Site Project Application||Peer-Exchange Project Application|